 benefits of taking it if you are pregnant.

 Tell your doctor if you are breast-feeding or planning to breast-feed.

 Frisium passes into breast milk and is not recommended for use while breast-feeding.

-Tell your doctor if you have or have had any other medical conditions, especially the following:
+Tell your doctor if you have or have had any other medical conditions, especially

 liver, kidney or lung disease